Best Foods To Soften Hard Stool In Babies & Toddlers, Foods to Avoid

 What can I give her daily to help soften her stools?

-Foods To Soften Baby’s Stools
+Food & Activity Tips To Soften Baby’s Stools

 Most often, the hard stools are due to the baby’s digestive system not really coping with solids, and this will improve over the months to come.

 For best effects, you should add foods that will soften your baby’s (or toddler’s) stools and at the same time eliminate foods that may cause constipation.

 Foods To Give Baby Or Toddler To Soften Stools

 - Offer her prune, apple or pear juice or purées of the same fruits.
 (Do not give her applesauce, though, with actually hardens the stools.)
 Kiwis and apricots are also good.

 - Vegetables that are healthy and easy on her tummy are avocado and sweet potato.
 Broccoli and beans may also mitigate constipation.